 #2 Slow down the rise with less yeast and cooler temperatures

-Many recipes combine kneading with a longer rise, or a two stage rise.
+Many recipes combine kneading with a longer rise or a two-stage rise.
 This provides a stronger gluten network as the dough becomes more mature.

 #3 Know when to end bulk fermentation

 Knowing how long to push the first rise is a challenging skill.
-For an open crumb it’s common to want to extend the bulk rise.
+For an open crumb, it’s common to want to extend the bulk rise.
 Letting the dough rise to double (sometimes more) works wonders for an open crumb and more intense sour flavour in sourdough bread.

 Letting the dough rise like this can only be executed using less yeast or a weaker levain such as sourdough.
 If making bread with lots of yeast (1.8% upwards of the flour weight), the yeast is likely to run out of food in the long rise.
-This will prevent it from rising after shaping and probably collapse when it meets resistance as it goes into the oven.
+This will prevent it from rising after shaping and is likely to collapse when it meets resistance as it goes into the oven.

 For bread made with higher amounts of yeast, 50% bulk fermentation growth is satisfactory.
 A recipe with a high ratio of starter (~40%) to flour should rise less before it is shaped.

 #4 Test if it’s ready with the poke test

 A good check to know when the dough is ready to bake will stop you from over proofing bread.
-For this we can use the poke test.
+For this, we can use the poke test.